jackw01/liora/README.md

 });
 ```

 Liora's dynamic module loader allows you to load, unload, and reload modules from Discord commands without restarting the bot from the command line.
-This requires that all modules are in a standard format and are located inside folders that are set as module sources.
+All modules must be in a standard format and located inside folders that are set as module sources.

 ### Module format
 **See `modules/liora-core-commands/main.js` for an example module.**

 Liora loads modules using the path `absolute-path-to-module-source/module-name/main.js`.
 This means that all modules must consist of a folder with the name of the module containing a `main.js` file.

-Modules can be a subfolder within your custom bot's Node.js package (recommended) or they can be individual Node.js modules with their own `package.json` file and `node_modules` folder (possible, but not recommended because of the redundant `node_modules` folders).
+Modules should be a subfolder within your custom bot's Node.js package and use that package's `node_modules` and `package.json`.

 #### Module main.js
 `module-name/main.js`